7 Lessons You Can Learn from Your Tax Return

 It’s always a relief once you've filed your tax return, but don’t be too quick to file it and forget it.
-The process of gathering your financial information and preparing that return, even if you didn’t prepare it yourself, provides an opportunity for new insights that can serve you well in your financial goals as you move forward into 2021.
+The process of gathering your financial information and preparing that return, even if you didn’t prepare it yourself, provides an opportunity for new insights that can serve you well in your financial goals.

-Did you take the standard deduction in 2020 just because it was easy?
+Did you take the standard deduction last year just because it was easy?
 The process of tax preparation can teach you a lot about how well you're set up to take advantage of the tax code.
 If you aren't keeping your tax-related records up to date throughout the year, itemizing your deductions can feel overwhelming.

-For 2021, set up your data to start tracking those deductions now.
-If you're using Quicken, make sure your categories are mapped to the right tax form line items to make tax reporting easy next year.
+To make itemizing easier, set up your data to start tracking those deductions now.
+If you're using Quicken, make sure your categories are mapped to the right tax form line items so you can run automatic tax reports.
 In Simplifi, set up categories you can use exclusively for itemized deductions.
 That way, you can easily create a filtered tax report at year-end.

 Either way, be conscious of how you're using your categories throughout the year.
 For example, donations to tax-exempt charities are deductible, but if you receive something in return for that donation, you can't claim the entire amount.
 Ask for a receipt that shows the deductible amount, and split those transactions so only the deductible amount goes into your tax-related category.

-If you check on your new transactions every day, keeping those records in shape is quick and easy.
-For 2021, make Quicken or Simplifi by Quicken a small part of your daily routine.
-You'll reap the rewards on your 2021 taxes, and you'll be prepared to file well before April 15.
+If you check on your new transactions every day, keeping those records in shape is quick and easy, especially if you make Quicken or Simplifi by Quicken a small part of your daily routine.
+You'll reap the rewards on your taxes, and you'll be prepared to file well before the tax deadline.

 Are you claiming business deductions on your federal tax return?
-Could you have claimed more deductions if you had a better record-keeping system?
-If you have a home business, or if you manage real estate investments as part of saving for retirement, keep your records of those business expenses up to date throughout 2021.
+Could you have claimed more if you had a better record-keeping system?
+If you have a home business or if you manage real estate investments as part of saving for retirement, keep your records of those business expenses up to date.

 3. Take stock of your retirement plan & contributions